dart-lang/site-www/src/faq.md

 ### Q. How are floating point numbers handled when compiled to JavaScript?

 JavaScript has only one number representation: an IEEE-754 double-precision floating-point number.
-This means that any number&mdash;integer or floating point&mdash;is represented as a double.
+This means that any number—integer or floating point—is represented as a double.
 JavaScript has typed data arrays, and the mapping from native Dart typed lists to JavaScript typed arrays is trivial.

 ### Q. How are integers handled when compiled to JavaScript?